zkat/ssri/README.md

 If verification fails, the returned stream will error with an `EBADCHECKSUM` error code.

+If `opts.size` is given, it will be matched against the stream size.
+An error with `err.code` `EBADSIZE` will be emitted by the stream if the expected size and actual size fail to match.

 If `opts.pickAlgorithm` is provided, it will be passed two algorithms as arguments. ssri will prioritize whichever of the two algorithms is returned by